stalj/prg-basics/03-ControlStructures/ControlStructures.md

     ```python
     ###
-    # Calculates and displays the total washing time.
+    # Calculates and prints the total washing time.
     #
     # A washing machine allows you to wash a jacket, which takes
     # 40 minutes, wash underwear, which takes 70 minutes, and wash shoes,